noamross/jekyll-site/collaborating with R.md

 ![](http://dl.dropbox.com/u/3356641/blogstuff/knitbutton.png)

-An additional benefit of using Rstudio is that it will give you the option of automatically uploading the HTML document to their server at
+An additional benefit of using `knitr` from Rstudio is that it will give you the option of automatically uploading the HTML document to their server at
-<http://rpubs.com/>.
-Just hit the "Publish" in the preview window:
+<http://rpubs.com/> so you can share it with anyone.
+Just hit the "Publish" in
+the preview window:

 ![](http://dl.dropbox.com/u/3356641/blogstuff/publish.png)